PlayPact/playpact-clients/clients/csharp/docs/ObjectionApi.md

 <a id="getobjection"></a>
 # **GetObjection**
-> ObjectionDto GetObjection (Guid playPactReportId, Guid? playPactUserId = null)
+> ObjectionDto GetObjection (Guid playPactReportId, Guid playPactUserId)

 Gets the objection for a report.